sjwaight/specflow-selenium-demo/README.md

 # specflow-selenium-demo
-Demo showing how you care perform integrated functional testing for Visual Studio using Specflow and Selenium
+Demo showing how you can perform integrated functional testing for Visual Studio using Specflow and Selenium.